About Lucy’s Project

 “I endorse the work of Lucy’s Project in their quest to improve the lives of animal victims of domestic violence and the lives of the human victims who love them” Rosie Batty

 At its core, the project aims to raise awareness of animals in violent homes.
 Sadly, animals are often harmed as a means of psychological abuse and torture for human victims of domestic violence.
-Knowing that an animal can be as treasured any other member of the family, the abuser threatens, tortures or harms the animal as a way of controlling the human victims.
-Often a person will not leave the family home for fear of what would happen to the animals.
-Without a safe shelter for the animal, the victim stays in a dangerous situation.
-Unfortunately this often leads to children being exposed to violence against animals and a normalisation of animal cruelty.
-Furthermore, it puts the child and the victim at ongoing risk.
+The abuser threatens, tortures or harms the animal as a way of controlling the human victims.
+Often a person will not leave the family home or will return to a violent home, for fear of what will happen to the animals.
+Without a safe shelter for the animal, human victims remain in danger too.

 Lucy’s Project has the following objects: